ministryofjustice/wp-ppj/README.md

 * It has only been styled for mobile device use.

 ## To do
+- Video player cover image
 - Fix transition of carousel
-- Fix search button
-- Video player cover image
 - Numbered accordion on apply page
 - Quote layout

+## Done
+- Fix search button

 ## Refactoring
 Rename $main-mobile-spacing to $common-spacing